RUCKBReasoning/From_Pixels_to_Tokens/README.md

 The image-based latent action model is in [`data_preprocess/image_based_lam`](./data_preprocess/image_based_lam).
 It follows a UniVLA-style image-based latent action pipeline and is the part used to produce latent supervision for `LA-Align`, `LA-Direct`, and `LA-Cond`.

-Before post-training on your dataset, download the two public [UniVLA checkpoints](https://github.com/OpenDriveLab/UniVLA):
+Before post-training on your dataset, download the two public [UniVLA(RSS2025) checkpoints](https://github.com/OpenDriveLab/UniVLA):

 - Stage-1 checkpoint
 - Stage-2 checkpoint